facebook/docusaurus/website/docs/search.md

 ---

 Docusaurus's own `@docusaurus/preset-classic` supports easy search integration.

-There are two main choices, you can use [Algolia DocSearch](https://community.algolia.com/docsearch/) or bring in your own SearchBar component.
+There are two main options, you can use [Algolia DocSearch](https://community.algolia.com/docsearch/) or bring in your own `SearchBar` component.

-## Algolia DocSearch
+## Using Algolia DocSearch

-DocSearch works by crawling the content of your website every 24 hours and putting all the content in an Algolia index.
+Algolia DocSearch works by crawling the content of your website every 24 hours and putting all the content in an Algolia index.
 This content is then queried directly from your front-end using the Algolia API.
-Note that your website needs to be publicly available for this to work (ie. not behind a firewall).
-This service is free.
+Note that your website needs to be publicly available for this to work (i.e., not behind a firewall).
+The service is free.

-### Enabling the Search Bar
+### Connecting Algolia

-To add search bar with Algolia, just add algolia field in your themeConfig.
+To connect your docs with Algolia, add an `algolia` field in your `themeConfig`.
 Note that you will need algolia API key and algolia index.
 You can [apply for DocSearch here](https://community.algolia.com/docsearch/).

 ```jsx
 // docusaurus.config.js